Explainability of deep vision-based autonomous driving systems: Review and challenges

-We call the reader's attention to the fact that analyzing driving scenes and building driving models using causality is far from trivial as it requires the capacity to \emph{intervene} on the model's inputs.
-This, in the context of driving, is a highly complex problem to solve for three main reasons.
-First, the data is composed of high-dimensional tensors of raw sensor inputs (such as the camera or LiDAR signals) and scalar-valued signals that represent the current physical state of the vehicle (velocity, yaw rate, acceleration, \textit{etc}.).
-Performing controlled interventions on these input spaces require the capacity to modify the content of raw high-dimensional inputs (\eg videos) realistically: changes in the input space such that counterfactual examples still belong to the data distribution, without producing meaningless perturbations alike adversarial ones.
-Even though some recent works explore realistic alterations of visual content \citep{flow_edge_guided}, this is yet to be applied in the context of self-driving and this open challenge, shared by other interpretability methods, is discussed in more details in \autoref{sec:5:input:semantic}.
-Interestingly, as more and more neural driving systems rely on semantic representations (see \autoref{sec:3:driving:archi}), alterations of the input space are simplified as the realism requirement is removed, and synthetic examples can be passed to the model as it has been done in \citep{chauffeurnet}.
 Second, modified inputs must be coherent and respect the underlying causal structure of the data generation process.
 Indeed, the different variables that constitute the input space are interdependant, and performing an intervention on one of these variables implies that we can simulate accordingly the reaction of other variables.
 As an example, we may be provided with a driving scene that depicts a green light, pedestrians waiting and vehicles passing.